-Epilepsy surgery is done when a child's seizures aren't controlled by medicine or other treatments.
-The surgery is designed to stop all the seizures or, at least, to make them happen less often.
+Epilepsy surgery is an operation done on the brain to reduce or stop seizures.
+The surgery is considered when a child's seizures aren't controlled by medicine or other treatments (called intractable epilepsy).
+The surgery is designed to stop all the seizures or, at least, make them happen less often.

 After surgery, some kids can stop taking their seizure medicine, but most just take less of it.

-Epilepsy surgeries include resective surgery and corpus callostomy:
+Epilepsy surgeries include resective surgery and corpus callostomy.

 The doctors may order tests, such as: